 Essentially Qatar’s Eco-Floating Hotel is designed to have “minimum energy loss and zero waste as a principle,” according to HAADS.

 Purified seawater will be reused and food waste will be used as fertiliser thanks to waste separation units.

 How to access the Qatar’s Eco-Floating Hotel

-The floating hotel will offer guests three different access points via a specially designed 140-degree floating pier that connects to the mainland.
+The floating hotel will offer guests three different access points via a 140-degree floating pier that connects to the mainland.